 - Start by writing about your present emotions and thoughts

 - Reframe your story, looking for ways to challenge each fear

 - Consider reaching out to someone you trust to share the contents of your journal.

 As simple as it sounds, journaling can be challenging to begin.
 You might not know what to say or how to frame your thoughts.
-These prompts below can help you get started.
+Here are some anxiety journal prompts that can help you get started.